shinymj/GQEval/README.md

 ## Introduction

-This project evaluates the quality of follow-up questions (FQs) in conversations based on predefined rubrics.
+This project evaluates the quality of questions in conversations based on predefined rubrics.
 It uses the Anthropic API to assess the effectiveness of these questions according to different contexts and goals, with a focus on cognitive science research.

 ## Project Structure